 Early rolls revealed some interesting early spellings.
 The Hundredorum Rolls of 1273 listed Robert de Brailisford, Derbyshire and the Derbyshire Writs of Parliament listed Henry de Braylesford, 1301.

 Early History of the Braylsfork family

-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Braylsfork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braylsfork research.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Braylsfork History in all our PDF Extended History products and printed products wherever possible.